ESO at JHS 2019 Details Now Available

 Registration Remains Open for New and Returning Teams

 The Elementary Science Olympiad at JHS will return to JHS for its 26th annual competition on Saturday, February 23rd.
 Register your team for this year's competition now here at esoatjhs.org.
 Visit our ESO at JHS 2019 Team Registration page to complete our web form.
-View our ESO 2019 Registered Teams page, updated weekly, to confirm your registration with JHS.
-We will continue to use the 6th edition ESO Coaches Manual, so returning teams will not need a new copy.
-To be best prepared for this year's competition, please be sure to register your team by Wednesday, November 14th.
+We will continue to accept registrations through Wednesday, December 12th.

 ESO at JHS Changes for 2019